Materials & Design

 For most homeowners, yes.
 Trex eliminates the annual labor of sanding, staining, and sealing wood.
 The upfront premium is offset by years of saved maintenance.
 If you never want to think about deck upkeep again, composite is worth it.

 We typically use pressure-treated lumber for the structural framing regardless of the decking surface material.
-The framing is hidden and doesn't need to look pretty.
-The surface boards — what you actually see and walk on — are where the material choice matters most.
+The framing is hidden and does not need to look pretty.
+The surface boards, what you actually see and walk on, are where the material choice matters most.

 The wood will begin to gray, crack, and potentially rot without regular re-sealing or staining.
 This is exactly what leads to the rebuild calls we get.
 If you know you won't maintain it consistently, composite is the smarter long-term investment.

-Not sure which material is right for you?
+Not sure which deck material is right for your home?

-Tell us about your project and we'll walk you through what honestly makes sense for your situation.
+Tell us about the project, the city, and your maintenance tolerance.
+We will walk you through what honestly makes sense.